San-Francisco-Write-The-Docs/www/README.md

 ### Serve the Site

-To serve the site, run `bundle exec jekyll serve` from your project directory, and then open "localhost:4000" in your preferred browser.
+To serve the site, run `bundle exec jekyll serve` from the project directory, and then open "localhost:4000" in your preferred browser.